JoseLuisManzanaresRivera/asthma/content/en/blog/hugo-theme-walden/index.md

 title: El caso de egresos hospitalarios a causa de asma
 ---

-After reading <i><b>Walden</b></i>, a collection of essays by American writer Henry David Thoreau, I was deeply influenced by his love of nature and simple living.
+After reading **FORO**, a collection of essays by American writer Henry David Thoreau, I was deeply influenced by his love of nature and simple living.
 So, I wrote this concise and clear theme for my personal website and named it Walden.

 <!--more-->